 - Re-dedicate your rings or have your wedding rings blessed instead of purchasing new rings.

-- A floral bouquet, but don't toss it after the ceremony.
+- You may have a floral bouquet, but do not toss it after the ceremony.

 Reasons Why You May Want to Renew Your Marriage Vows